 b.
 1975, Richmond, BC

-Sonny Assu was raised in North Delta, BC, over 250 km away from his home ancestral home on Vancouver Island.
-Having been raised as you “everyday average suburban white-kid” it wasn’t until he was eight years old that he discovered his Kwakwaka’wakw heritage.
-Later in life, this discovery would be the conceptual focal point of his contemporary art practice.
-Having cut his teeth in Vancouver’s art scene, Assu packed up and moved to Montreal to be with the love of his life.
-Five years later, along with his wife and beautiful daughter, Sonny moved back to BC, settling in Surrey’s Crescent Park.
-Having grown tired of the isolation of the area and the ridiculousness of the over-inflated housing market, Assu and his family moved “home” to unceded Liǥwildaʼx̱w territory (Campbell River, BC.).
+Sonny Assu (Liǥwildaʼx̱w of the Kwakwaka’wakw Nations) was raised in North Delta, BC, over 250 km away from his home ancestral home on Vancouver Island.
+Having been raised as your everyday average suburbanite, it wasn’t until he was eight years old that he discovered his Liǥwildax̱w/Kwakwaka’wakw heritage.
+Later in life, this discovery would be the conceptual focal point that helped launch his unique art practice.

 His work has been accepted into the National Gallery of Canada, Seattle Art Museum, Vancouver Art Gallery, Museum of Anthropology at UBC, Burke Museum at the University of Washington, Art Gallery of Greater Victoria, Hydro Quebec, Lotto Quebec and in various other public and private collections across Canada, the United States and the UK.